The Norman Conquest

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations

 occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Lyddelboys were recorded, including Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Lyddelboys family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Lyddelboys Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Peverell (died 1419) was an English prelate, Bishop of Ossory...
+Another 33 words (2 lines of text) are included under the topic Early Lyddelboys Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lyddelboys family to Ireland